square-circle-triangle/sct_boilerplate/Readme.md

 - Link region `:link`
 - Image region `:image`
 - Media region `:media`
-- Repeating region `:region`

 ### Syntax Overview
-Declare the type of region to render:	`<%= render :region_type` Set the unique name of the region:	`<%= render :region_type => 'unique_name'` *Each variable name must be unique within its document.
+Declare the type of region to render:	`<%= render :region_type` Set the unique name of the region:	`<%= render :region_type => 'unique_name'`

+*Each variable name must be unique within its document.
 Region names are restricted to alphanumerics and underscores.
 Hyphens will not work.*

-Most regions allow for *default* content to be set, using the `:default` property.
+Most regions allow for *default* content to be set, using the `:default` property, exceptions are link regions (see below)

 ### Text Regions
 #### Single Line Text Regions